Last Updated -

 Key growth drivers include:

-1. AI + cloud investment cycle
+1. AI and cloud investment at scale

-2. Turning AI into consumer transactions
+2. Turning Qwen into transaction flow

 This Company Profile was written by Dominik Diemer